PARISH OF CHRIST THE KING -THE OLDEST PARISH IN BELGRADE

 Msgr.
-Alojz Turk (1959-1964), later Archbishop of Belgrade (1980-1987) took over the management of the parish from Msgr.
+Alojz Turk (1959-1964), later Archbishop of Belgrade (1980-1987), took over management of the parish from Msgr.
 Petlić.
-He was succeeded by Dr. Anton Hočevar (1964-1966), the former pastor of Kragujevac, who began remediation, insulation, renovation and expansion of the home, the church, the sacristy and meeting rooms, along with the new Archbishop Dr. Gabrijel Bukatko (1964-1980), who came after the death of Archbishop Dr. Josip Ujčić (1936-1964).
-This work would be continued, expanded and completed by the new vicar Ciril Zajec, Salesian (1966-1971).
+He was succeeded by Dr. Anton Hočevar (1964-1966), former parish priest from Kragujevac, who began remediation, insulation, renovation and expansion of the house, the church, the sacristy and the hall, along with new Archbishop Dr. Gabrijel Bukatko (1964-1980), who came after death of Archbishop Dr. Josip Ujčić (1936-1964).
+This work would be continued, expanded and completed by a new parish priest Ciril Zajec, a Salesian (1966-1971).

-After Don Ciril the parish was administered by another Salesian, Don Herman Habič (1971-1974).
-In 1974 the administration of the parish was taken over by Dr. Anton Hočevar, a pastor from Kragujevac, who managed it until his death in 2002.
-After that the parish of Christ the King was temporarily taken by his chaplain – parochial vicar, ordained priest Goran Avramov, until 17 August 2003 when Mons.
-Dr. Marko Čolić, the former pastor in Bor and the administrator of the parish in Zaječar becomes pastor.
-Rev. Goran Avramov would remain his chaplain, parish vicar, assistant and deputy until his departure to Aleksinac in 2004.
+After Rev. Ciril, the parish was administered by another Salesian, Rev. Herman Habič (1971-1974).
+In 1974, the administration of the parish was taken over by Dr. Anton Hočevar, a parish priest from Kragujevac, who managed it until his death in 2002.
+Then, the parish of Christ the King was temporarily taken over by his chaplain – parochial vicar, ordained priest Goran Avramov, until August 17th 2003 when Msgr.
+Dr. Marko Čolić, former parish priest in Bor and administrator of the parish in Zaječar, became its parish priest.
+Rev. Goran Avramov remained his chaplain, parish vicar, assistant and deputy until his departure to Aleksinac in 2004.
 Rev. Andrej Đuriček was new parish vicar from 2004 to August 2007.

 Church of Christ the King

-23 Krunska Street, Belgrade, 11000
+23 Krunska Street, 11000 Belgrade,

 Phone.
 011 / 32-32-308

-11.30am (in English, Mass for diplomats)
+at 11.30 a.m. (in English, Mass for diplomats)